 I hope this is nothing to be concerned about tomorrow.
 According to the weather reports in Northern California, it appears they’re expecting some rain/snow mix today but pretty clear tomorrow before some rain blows in on Wednesday.
 I should be just fine.
 Even in some of the higher elevations I’ll be driving in the morning should be cleared up by the time I pass through.

 8:25 Went across street to the Peppermill Casino for coffee and phone calls.
 The snow does change my plans a bit.
 Instead of changing the oil on the scooter, I’m just going to load it up, instead.
 Only now it’s wet.
 Better to do it sooner than wait for more snow to accumulate on it, I suppose.
 Come to think of it, everything I had strewn about my lot in preparation for The Journey is now covered in snow.
 I should go out and recover these items, as well.
 Then I think I’ll come back in and make a couple phone calls about this Highway 89 to Dunsmuir before I head out shopping one last time.
 My handyman comes at 2 to work on some miscellaneous items.
-Then we hitch it up!
+Then it’s time hitch up!

 And because of the snow, it’s safe to say quite a few things are going to be packed haphazardly and I won’t be doing any more cleaning or waxing.
 Believe me, I’m not crying about any of this.

 11:36 I went to Wal-Mart and then filled my gas tank.
 It’s the first time ever I’ve seen a hundred-dollar tab at the gas pump.
 Interestingly, my credit card was “partly frozen.”
 It didn’t work at Wal-Mart or at a convenience store, but just fine when I spent $100 at the gas pump.
 I just got off the phone with fraud protection.
 I guess it’s wise to let them know when I’m bouncing to another state, as well, so my charges don’t look “irregular.”
 My purchases today?
 Automatic transmission repair fluid, slime for the sway bars and hitch, fix-a-flat, and other related goodies.
-Robin texted me to let me know he’d be over at 1:00, instead.
-Perfect.

 4:20 Hitched!
 And yes, it’s still snowing.
 Everything’s unhooked except electric.
-It’s a good thing I had Robin drop by.
-There was corrosion that needed scraping in order for some of the lights to work.
+It’s a good thing I had Robin drop by — there was corrosion that needed scraping in order for some of the lights to work.
 We got everything done in pretty quick order, though.

 One thing I’m extremely pleased with is my backup camera.
 Initially when I looked at the monitor I was a bit concerned because the ball hitch dominated the view.
 I wasn’t sure how it would look once I got close to the trailer hitch.
 But things came into focus quite nicely.
 I daresay if I hadn’t gotten out to take one “make-sure” look, I might have centered it perfectly in 30 seconds!
 As it was, I backed to within 1 foot, got out, pulled it forward once, and then backed it right under darned thing.